 Boarding comes in different shapes and sizes at Roedean.
-Many girls are full boarders, and there are over 200 girls on site at the weekends, for whom an array of activities takes place on Friday evenings, Saturdays, and Sundays.
+Many girls are full boarders, and there are over 250 girls on site at the weekends, and there are lots of activities which take place on Friday evenings, Saturdays, and Sundays.

-In addition to their bedrooms, there are a variety of spaces, where the girls can work or relax, play games or practise the piano.
-In each house, there is an ODR (the Old Dining Room), perhaps the symbolic heart of each house, where the girls meet for tea and cake at the end of each day.
-There is also the GDR (the so-called Girls’ Dining Room, although it is now a common room), where there is a television and DVD player, and the Hobbies’ Room which has a selection of games and puzzles to engage the girls in the evening.
+In addition to your bedroom, there are a variety of spaces where you can work or relax, play games, or practise the piano.
+In each house, there is an ODR (the Old Dining Room), perhaps the symbolic heart of each house, where you can just catch up with your friends at the end of the day.
+There is also the GDR (the so-called Girls’ Dining Room, although it is now a common room), where there is a television and DVD player, and the Hobbies’ Room which has a selection of games and puzzles for you to enjoy in the evening.

 Boarders are relaxed and at ease in boarding, and enjoy life in their house and the excellent facilities provided.